cwel-team/cwel/README.md

 ### Create something

-To create something for CWEL, read how to [create a component](create-a-component).
+To create something for CWEL, read how to [create something](create-something).
 This covers the steps necessary to contribute source code.

 ### Code styleguides